LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 You can extend any algorithm with a forward model that learns the environments transition dynamics, i.e., that predicts the `next_observation`, given `observation` and `action`.

+# Prerequisite

+Please ensure that you have completed the tutorial for [adding a new algorithm](Adding-a-new-Algorithm.md) before proceeding with this guide.

 # Necessary steps

 The following basic steps are necessary to equip an algorithm of your choice with a forward model: